segmentio/analytics-react/README.md

   <img src="https://user-images.githubusercontent.com/658544/51635694-49383600-1f0c-11e9-804a-973e4792cac8.png"/>
 </div>

-_You can't fix what you can't measure._ Analytics helps you understand your product, your users, and your business.
-It helps you understand your app's funnel, your core metrics, and your product market fit.
-Here's how:
+_You can't fix what you can't measure._ Analytics helps you understand your product, users, and business.
+Also, it helps you understand your app's funnel, core metrics, and product market fit.
+Here's **how**:

 1. **Collect analytics data** from your app(s). _Tip: The top 200 Segment companies collect data from 5+ source types (web, mobile, server, crm, ..)._
 2. **Send the data to 1+ analytics tools** (like Google Analytics, Amplitude, Mixpanel, etc..). _Tip: The top 200 Segment companies send data to 8 destination categories (analytics, warehouse, s3, email, session recording, remarketing, ..)._